nais/doc/docs/auth/maskinporten/how-to/consume.md

 ???+ warning "Use webproxy for outbound network connectivity from on-premises environments"

-    If you're on-premises, you must enable and use [`webproxy`](../../../workloads/application/reference/application-spec.md#webproxy) to access Maskinporten.
+    If you're on-premises, you must also enable and use [`webproxy`](../../../workloads/application/reference/application-spec.md#webproxy) to access Maskinporten.

 {%- endif %}

-[Configure appropriate outbound access policies](../../../workloads/how-to/access-policies.md#send-requests-to-external-addresses) to access the external API endpoints.
+Finally, [configure appropriate outbound access policies](../../../workloads/how-to/access-policies.md#send-requests-to-external-addresses) to access the external API endpoints.

 ## Acquire token